If you’ve never heard of the Brussels Griffon, you’re not the only one. This cute little dog looks like a mini dishevelled Bulldog.

 But even if you can easily stash them inside your bag, they are strong and bold, and they can move and climb like a cat!

-It enjoys being the center of attention and often described by owners as hams and clowns.
+It enjoys being the centre of attention and often described by owners as hams and clowns.
 It gets along fine with kids and other household pets, as long as they are raised together.

 Brussels Griffons love attention and affection and dislike being left alone.